Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

-To pre-process the data, we started by building a pipeline reproducing the one described by the authors in~\cite{nguyen_predicting_2021}.
+In Phase 1, to pre-process the data, we {tried to build} a pipeline reproducing the one described by the authors in~\cite{nguyen_predicting_2021} {without contacting them for any additional information or code (which has since been provided)}.
 The paper mentions that fMRI images were first realigned to the mean volume with affine transformations to correct for inter-volume head motion, using the MCFLIRT tool in the FSL toolbox~~\cite{jenkinson_fsl_2012} (RRID:SCR\_002823).
 Then, images were brain-masked using AFNI 3dAutomask~\cite{cox_afni_1996} (RRID:SCR\_005927).
 Non-linear registration was performed directly to a common EPI template in MNI space using the Symmetric Normalization algorithm in ANTS~\cite{avants_reproducible_2011} (RRID:SCR\_004757).
 For denoising, motion-related regressors computed using ICA-AROMA~\cite{pruim_ica-aroma_2015} were concatenated with the nuisance regressors from affine head motion parameters computed with MCFLIRT and mean timeseries of white matter and cerebrospinal fluid.
 These nuisance signals were regressed out of the fMRI data in one step (i.e. all confounds concatenated in a single matrix and regressed from voxels timeseries).

-Using this information, we reproduced the closest-possible pipeline to this description.
+Using this information, we {built} the closest-possible pipeline to this description. {More details will be given below regarding the choices that we made to build this pipeline}.
 We implemented this pipeline --- referred to as the \textit{default workflow} --- using Nipype v1.8.6 (RRID:SCR\_002502)~\cite{gorgolewski_nipype_2017}, FSL v6.0.6.1, AFNI v23.3.01 and ANTs v2.3.4.
 We executed the pipeline with a custom-built Docker image available on Dockerhub \url{https://hub.docker.com/repository/docker/elodiegermani/nguyen-etal-2021/general} and built using NeuroDocker~\cite{neurodocker} with base image fedora:36 and a miniconda v23.5.2-0~\cite{anaconda} environment with Python v3.10.
-All pre-processing, feature computation and model training were run using custom Boutiques descriptors using Docker v20.10.16 and Boutiques v0.5.25~\cite{glatard2017boutiques}.
+All pre-processing, feature computation and model training were run using homemade Boutiques descriptors using Docker v20.10.16 and Boutiques v0.5.25~\cite{glatard2017boutiques}.
 Boutiques descriptors for image processing and model training are available in Zenodo~\cite{image_processing, trainer}.